Access Control (Policy 9080)

 3.1 General Guidelines

-All keys and access cards issued under this policy are the property of Boise State University.
+All hardware, keys, and access cards issued under this policy are the property of Boise State University.

-The Vice President for Finance and Administration has overall responsibility for the granting of access to university facilities, issuance of all keys and access cards, and the delegation of related duties.
+a.
+The Vice President for Campus Operations has overall responsibility for the granting of access to University facilities, issuance of all keys and access cards, and the delegation of related duties.

 3.2.2 Department Responsibilities